Keep Up With McLean!

 At Fernside, visiting hours are noon to 8pm on weekends, and other hours as arranged.

-Individuals are allowed to hold and use their cell phones and computers, with some guidelines to prevent disruption of the program and other patients.
+Individuals are permitted to hold and use their cell phones and computers, with some guidelines to prevent disruption of the program and other patients.

 Alcoholics Anonymous and other 12-step groups are not required, though we expect program participants to attend some form of self-help five evenings per week.
-We offer a number of alternatives to AA such as SMART Recovery and mindfulness-based self-help.
+We offer several alternatives to AA such as SMART Recovery and mindfulness-based self-help.
 Individualized plans can be created to fit a patient’s needs.